College football's 50 best players in 2018

 Key stat: Threw for at least 260 yards in every start

-The quarterback change that landed Book in the starting lineup changed the Irish from a good team to a playoff team.
+The quarterback change that landed Book in the starting lineup transformed the Irish from a good team to a playoff team.
 He opened up new options for Chip Long's offense while finishing the season ranked in the top 10 nationally in completion percentage (70.4), yards per attempt (8.8) and passer rating (162.5).

 38. GERALD WILLIS III